niteshbalusu11/BOS-Commands-Document/README.md

   Example: `bos send pubKeytoPay --avoid 03f10c03894188447dbf0a88691387972d93416cc6f2f6e0c0d3505b38f6db8eb5 --avoid bannedNodes --out 02c91d6aa51aa940608b497b6beebcb1aec05be3c47704b682b3889424679ca490 --avoid bannedNodes --max-fee 100 --message "Welcome to plebnet.
 RTFW plebnet.wiki"`
   <br></br>
   Here `bannedNodes` is an example `bos tag` name.
   <br></br>
   <br></br>

+### swap

+This command allows you to do a submarine swap with a peer.
+(Currently supports Testnet Only).

+If you run a testnet node, simply run the command, it is interactive to do a submarine swap with a peer.
+  <br></br>
+  <br></br>